7. Work and Kinetic Energy#

 7.2.
 Kinetic Energy#

-An example is through billiards (or pool), when the fast moving (white) cue ball strikes the blue-colored 2 ball.
+An example is through billiards (or pool), when the fast-moving (white) cue ball strikes the blue-colored 2 ball.
 The faster the cue, the more the 2 ball is displaced.
 The cue ball must have some “energy” that is transferred to the 2 ball.
-The cue must have some “energy of motion” as its traveling across the table.
+The cue must have some “energy of motion” as it is traveling across the table.
 During the 18th century (i.e., 1700s), the “energy of motion” was renamed to kinetic energy.

 The kinetic energy has two definitions: (1) classical and (2) relativistic.
 The relativistic definition only pertains to objects moving near the speed of light, which we are not investigating here.
 We’ll stick with the classical definition.